suspect-47/addidas-us-sales-analysis/DATA_CLEANING.md

 - Use a **Star Schema** (FactSales + DimDate + DimProduct + DimGeo + DimRetailer), even if derived from a single table.
 - Add relationships by surrogate keys as needed (e.g., City→State→Region).

-## 5) Data Quality SQL (examples)
+## 5) Data Quality SQL
-See `sql/` for runnable examples: schema, quality checks, and basic transforms.
+See `sql/` for runnables: schema, quality checks, and basic transforms.

-## 6) Assumptions
+## 6) Assumptions & Limitations
 - Prices and margins are pre-tax.
 - Invoice Date reflects transaction posting date.
 - Operating Margin provided is consistent with Profit/Revenue.
-If mismatched, recompute.
+Recomputation is necessary.